 The December 2019 field survey documented one stream and one wet weather conveyance in the Project Area and one stream adjacent to the Project Area.
 No aquatic species or communities were identified in the Project Area.
 Based on the characteristics of the stream and wet weather conveyance in the Project Area, these features do not provide preferred habitat for aquatic species, including the threatened and endangered aquatic species identified in Table 4-2.
-As such, no direct or indirect impacts to aquatic species or their habitats, including threatened and endangered aguatic species of the Action Alternative.
+As such, no direct or indirect impacts to aquatic species or their habitats, including threatened and endangered aquatic species are anticipated as a result of the Action Alternative.